MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 6. Prediction
 ^^^^^^^^^^^^^
 Choose the action :guilabel:`predict`.
-You now need to make changes in three tabs.
+You now need to make changes in three tabs:

 In the :guilabel:`Required arguments` tabs you need to choose your configuration file from step 2 in field :guilabel:`conf`.
 For the field :guilabel:`weights` you choose the .h5